In this post, we’ll be describing what neuropathy is and the specific ways in which we provide neuropathy treatment in Pocatello.

 - Cranial Neuropathy: A condition affecting the 12 nerves that exit the brain.
-There are two types of cranial neuropathy, optical neuropathy (damage to the nerve that sends signals from the eye to the brain) and auditory neuropathy (damage to the nerve that carries signals from the inner ear ear to the brain).
+There are two types of cranial neuropathy, optical neuropathy (damage to the nerve that sends signals from the eye to the brain) and auditory neuropathy (damage to the nerve that carries signals from the inner ear to the brain).

-- Autonomic Neuropathy: A condition affecting the involuntary nervous system, the control center for basic survival mechanisms like heartbeat, blood circulation, gastrointestinal and bladder function, perspiration, and sexual response.
+- Autonomic Neuropathy: A condition affecting the involuntary nervous system, the control center for basic survival mechanisms like a heartbeat, blood circulation, gastrointestinal and bladder function, perspiration, and sexual response.

 - Peripheral Neuropathy: A condition affecting nerves in the peripheral nervous system responsible for movement in the extremities – arms, hands, legs, and feet.